 Several years ago, Edge School expanded their property and looked to traditional construction for classrooms, two NHL-sized hockey rinks and a gymnasium.
 When the plans were developed, the project costs exceeded their available budget by $10 million.
 The architect and project manager approached Sprung for an alternative proposal.
 After careful consideration, three 120’-wide Sprung structures were provided and erected with a net savings of $7 million.
 The decision to use Sprung allowed the Edge School expansion to go forward on budget and on time.
 The ice arenas at the Edge School are a showcased aspect of this multi-venue development and have received high praise from visiting teams and spectators.

-“We absolutely hit a ‘home run’ with Sprung structures.
-Sprung structures actually enhanced our performance opportunities, look absolutely incredible both inside and outside, and were erected in a fraction of the time it would have taken had we made other choices.”
+“We absolutely hit a HOME RUN with Sprung Instant Structures.
+Sprung structures actually enhanced our performance opportunities, look absolutely incredible both inside and out side and were erected in a fraction of the time it would have taken had we made other choices.”